Ranking the X-Men films from Worst to best

 Director: Bryan Singer

-With more is better in his mind, Singer went full on Michael Bay with “X-Men: Apocalypse”.
-Bringing in a controversial costume design, Apocalypse is the catalyst for all the action that happens on the screen.
-Being the first (and one of the most powerful) mutant, Singer and his co-writers populate the film with interesting religious undertones and evolution theory.
-However, despite the lack of screentime for the newer mutants (Psylocke has probably one line!), “Apocalypse” delivers lots of thrills with Oscar Isaac towering over the cast and relishing his role as a prophetic self-proclaimed Messiah for the mutants.
-Perhaps the most violent “X-Men” film to date under a PG-13 rating, the cast do their best to match Isaac’s dominating presence and although the script does not fully explore certain fascinating aspects, it delivers the goods with spot on special effects and set pieces, appropriately dressed by John Ottman’s religiously inspired score.
+With more is better in his mind, Singer went full on Michael Bay in “X-Men: Apocalypse”.
+Bringing in a controversial costume design, Apocalypse is the catalyst for all the action that happens on the big screen.
+Being the first mutant, Singer and his co-writers populate the film with interesting religious undertones and evolution theory.
+Despite the lack of screentime for the newest additions (Psylocke has probably one line!), “Apocalypse” delivers lots of thrills; Oscar Isaac towers over the cast relishing his role as a self-proclaimed mutant Messiah and this is perhaps the most violent “X-Men” film to date.
+The cast do their best to match Isaac’s dominating presence and although the script does not fully explore certain aspects, it delivers the goods with spot on special effects and set pieces, appropriately dressed by John Ottman’s religiously inspired score.

 Best moment: The opening Stargate-y credits.